Model-independent search for neutrino sources with the ANTARES neutrino telescope: Model-independent multiscale source search

 \subsection{Counting}

-The search begins by counting the number of neutrinos located in a ring around each gridpoint.
-The inner radius of the ring is set according to the current search scale, with the outer radius of the ring always being 0.5$^{\circ}$ larger.
-The search evaluates 180 different scales from 0.0$^{\circ}$ up to 90.0$^{\circ}$ in steps of 0.5$^{\circ}$.
-This evaluation is performed individually for each scale on a full spherical grid.
+In this step, a set of integers is determined for each grid point by counting the neutrino events located in rings of different radii around that point; these integers will be analysed in the following using Poissonian statistics.
+The inner ring radius is referred to as the {\it search scale}, while the outer radius is $0.5^\circ$ larger.
+The search evaluates 180 scales, i.e.\ 180 different regions with increasing angular radius from 0$^{\circ}$ up to 90$^{\circ}$ in steps of 0.5$^{\circ}$.
+This choice yields sensitivity to source regions up to an extension of twice the maximal search scale, i.e.\ $180^\circ$.
+The counting is performed for each grid point and for each search scale.
+The results are stored on an independent spherical grid for each search scale.
 A visualisation of the counting scheme is depicted in Figure~\ref{fig:searchRingScheme}.
-Counting the number of neutrinos located within these rings results in one value $N$ per gridpoint and per scale.
-For three of the scales the results of this counting on the example from Figure~\ref{fig:sourceSetup} can be seen in Figure~\ref{fig:counting}.
-Note that, unless stated otherwise, in Figure~\ref{fig:counting} and all following similar Figures, the colour code is readjusted between the different scales to match the range of values on each sphere.
+For three scales the results for the example from Figure~\ref{fig:sourceSetup3} are shown in Figure~\ref{fig:counting}.
+Note that, unless stated otherwise, in these and all following similar figures, the colour code is readjusted between the different scales to match the full range of values present on each sphere.